This Vegetarian Calzone Recipe Is:

 Grilled Calzone Recipes for the WIN

 The instructions below are for calzones that can be grilled or baked… either turns out delicious!
-If you do grill the calzones, make sure you have a pizza stone that you can grill them on.
-The calzones shouldn’t be cooked directly on a grate.
+If you do grill the calzones, make sure you have a pizza stone or a cast-iron plancha grill pan that you can grill them on.
+The calzones shouldn’t be cooked directly on a grate as the toppings may fall through the grates.

 How Do I Grill a Calzone?